 All project submissions must be your own original idea and you must consult with an employer to receive feedback on your idea.

 We dream big, but are starting small.
 The way our funding works means that we can’t cover the cost of student travel or accommodation.
-Therefore, students will have to fund their own travel to the Innovation and Industry Insight Weekend in Toronto.
-Accessibility and fairness are important to us, which is why we are restricting participation to students attending schools with 90 minutes journey of Toronto, which is the maximum travel time we feel we can ask students to travel to the Innovation and Industry Insight Weekend before the distance or cost of accommodation becomes a barrier.
-We hope that this year’s success will allow us to bring the ASPIRE Challenge to more schools next year!
+Therefore, students will have to fund their own travel to the Innovation and Industry Insights Weekend in Toronto.

 Does it matter what I’m studying?